Find a dealer

 The price of fitting new tires will vary depending on your location, tire size and requirements, such as if you’re having multiple tires fitted or just a single one following a flat tire.
 It may also vary depending if you buy your tires at the retailer and have them fitted there, or purchase them separately.

 It is strongly advised to replace your tires after 10 years.
-However, if you notice that you tire is damaged or has reached the legal tread wear limit before this period, it must be replaced.
+However, if you notice that your tire is damaged or has reached the legal tread wear limit before this period, it must be replaced.
 As a general rule of thumb, you should get your tires checked by a professional every 5-6 years.